 Alright guys, today’s post is all about eye health so make sure you take the time to read through this post carefully.
 I’m no medical doctor, but I’ve (very sadly) experienced enough eye problems to last me a lifetime.
 I’ve read up quite a bit on the topic so I’m gonna drop some knowledge on y’all…in an entertaining manner, of course!
-So without further ado, let’s get to it!
+So without further ado, let’s talk about how a pair of sunglasses can save your sight.

 Other than the fact that they’re super stylish, they shield your eyes from the sun’s ultraviolet rays – extended exposure can cause cataracts (blurs vision), macular degeneration (straight up destroys vision) and pterygium (causes astigmatism).
 Yeah, all that sounds scary as hell, but the sun’s not the only danger out there.
 Did you know that you could burn your cornea from spending too much time in the snow?
 It reflects 80% of the sun’s UV rays, hitting your peepers with a ridonkulous glare, which in turn causes a condition called snow blindness.
 Moral of the story: wear shades when you go skiing or mountain climbing.